Playmaker Systems Releases Influence Decision System 2.0

 The System, which last month was awarded a U.S. patent for its raw originality, is the first definitive taxonomy and ontology of the plays and ploys that abound in tightly contested marketplaces and which dictate the forms and functions of such things as reputation, trust, brand, sentiment and credibility.
 It is the basis for a code-cracking decision-making iPad and iPhone app, called Playcaller™, which provides on-the-go code-cracking strategies for professionals in communications, social media, marketing, sales, politics and military information operations (see companion news release).
 The decision system also supports the company’s wide array of research, planning, training and simulation services.

-The idea of the Playmaker ontology was sparked in 1995, while Playmaker System founder and CEO, Alan Kelly, led Silicon Valley-based Applied Communications, then the public relations agency of record for the database giant Oracle Corp.
+The idea of the Playmaker ontology was sparked in 1995, while Playmaker System founder and executive director, Alan Kelly, led Silicon Valley-based Applied Communications, then the public relations agency of record for the database giant Oracle Corp.
 When Oracle’s contrarian CEO, Larry Ellison, declared before a Paris technology conference and his rival, Microsoft’s Bill Gates, “The PC is a ridiculous device,” Kelly knew that something special had just happened.
 Not only had Ellison driven what tech history often judges as the first crack into the Microsoft-Intel monopoly and the procession from network to internet to cloud computing, but he gave Kelly the idea that the games and gamesmanship of players and marketplaces could be purified into a framework of irreducible strategies, or influence plays, that anyone can use.

 Today, the Playmaker system, and its 1,000+ prescriptions, options and tips, cracks the code of what of influence and its many practitioners.
 As examples: